-means all that area of

-- (a) seawater in estuaries, fiords, inlets or harbours, the outer boundary being three nautical miles from the shore of the Region and the inner boundary being the water's edge, except where that line crosses a river, in which case the boundary is deemed to be the river mouth: and - (b) Lake Wairarapa, as defined by Order in Council (The National Water Conservation (Lake Wairarapa) Order 1989), dated 6 March 1989, New Zealand Gazette 9 March 1989 (schedule 1 of these Bylaws); and - (c) Lake Onoke, as defined by map in schedule 1 of these Bylaws.
+tanker means any vessel which: (a) s constructed, or has a compartment constructed, for arriage in bulk of any Class 3 oil products; and the (b) ither: has on board, or is about to take on board, a cather the whole or any part of which consists of any Class 3 oil products in bulk; or - has discharged any cargo consisting of any successful products in bulk, but the holds, tanks and compartments of which have not been rendered and certified gas-free and includes any tanker designed for carriage of bulk liquid harmful substances. vessel Trans same meaning as ship in section 2 of the Maritime ort Act 1994, and shall include a seaplane when ng on waters. waters means all that area of: (a) eawater in estuaries, fiords, inlets or harbours, the o boundary being three nautical miles from the shore of Region and the inner boundary being the water's edg xcept where that line crosses a river, in which case boundary is deemed to be the river mouth; and of the ge, (b) Lake Wairarapa, as defined by Order in Council (the National Water Conservation (Lake Wairarapa) Orde 989), dated 6 March 1989, New Zealand Gazette 9 March 1989 (schedule 1 of these Bylaws); and er (c) Lake Onoke, as defined by map in schedule 1 of thes Bylaws. se Wellington Harbour dated Wellington Harbour as defined by Order in Council, 7 January 1985 and amended 1 April 1985, New Ze 14 February 1985, page 524 (schedule 1 of these ). windsurfer has th same meaning as sailboard.

-Wellington Harbour

-means Wellington Harbour as defined by Order in Council, dated 17 January 1985 and amended 1 April 1985, New Zealand Gazette 14 Feb 1985, page 524 (schedule 1 of these Bylaws).